Settled Nomad

 Can I open a local bank account in Latvia as a nomad?

-Yes — once you have Latvia's Long-Stay Visa for Remote Workers residence permit, opening a local account is generally straightforward.
-Without local residency, most major Latvia banks won't open an account for tourists.
-Wise and Revolut accounts fully cover daily nomad life without a local bank account in most Europe countries.
+Once you hold Latvia's Long-Stay Visa for Remote Workers residence permit, opening a local account is generally straightforward.
+Without residency, most Latvia banks won't open one for tourists — a Wise or Revolut account covers daily life in the meantime.

 Is Latvia a cash or card country?

-Does triggering tax residency in Latvia affect my banking setup?
+Does triggering tax residency in Latvia affect my banking?

-Tax residency in Latvia is triggered at 183 days in the relevant period.
+Tax residency in Latvia triggers at 183 days.
 183 days in a calendar year triggers Latvian tax residency.
 Latvia operates a progressive personal income tax (20%–31%) and standard EU social contributions.
 There is no preferential nomad tax regime — the Long-Stay Visa carries the same tax treatment as any other resident.
 Most short-term nomads stay under 183 days; for longer stays consult a Latvian tax advisor before triggering residency.
-For banking specifically, hitting residency usually means a local bank account becomes accessible, and it may change reporting obligations on your home-country tax return — but it doesn't fundamentally change which cards work day to day.
-The Wise + Revolut + Charles Schwab stack continues to be the most flexible setup whether you're a tourist or a tax resident.
+Day to day it doesn't change which cards work — it mainly opens access to local accounts and can change your home-country reporting obligations.

 Related on Settled Nomad